lk340/Polygram/README.md

 Polygram is a social media website inspired by Instagram, where users can share photos, provide descriptive captions, like posts, comment on posts, and follow other users to create a richer dashboard.

-The backend is powered by Ruby on Rails with a PostgresQL database.
+The backend is powered by Ruby on Rails with a PostgreSQL database.
 The frontend was created using React-Redux to create a simple, single-page app filled with many features.

 # Features